whatmakeart/whatmakeart.github.io/content/courses/modeling-and-fabrication/2025-spring/05-laser-cutting-fabrication/05-13-cut-out-and-assemble-laser-cut-project.md

 ---
 title: 05.13 Cut Out and Assemble Laser Cut Project
 date: 2025-02-14T12:00:00Z
-lastmod: 2025-02-14T06:01:57
+lastmod: 2025-02-14T06:06:25
 ---

 ## Assignment Deliverables

+1. Upload an updated and revised Fusion 360 Model file (.f3d)
+   - Label file YYYYMMDD Lastname Firstname Updated Model.f3d
-1. Upload an updated render image of 3D model with design changes (png, jpg)
+2. Upload an updated render image of 3D model with design changes (png, jpg)
-2. Upload a written description of the changes you made to your design and why (docx, pdf)
+   - Label file YYYYMMDD Lastname Firstname Updated Render image
+3. Laser cut a minimum of 1 piece of your project as modeled in Fusion 360
+4. 3D Print a minimum of 1 piece of your project as modeled in Fusion 360
-3. Bring assembled laser cut project to class
+5. Bring assembled 3D Print & laser cut project to class

-Label files YYYYMMDD Lastname Firstname Project Name.ext

 ## Assignment Overview